rcl-coding/verifiable-credentials/credentials/csharp-oop.md

 ---
-title: Basic Coding with C#
+title: Object Oriented Programming with C#
 parent: Credentials
-nav_order: 1
+nav_order: 2
-description: Write basic code with C# types and statements
+description: Write Object Oriented Programming (OOP) code with C#
 ---

 ## Credential Title
-### Basic Coding with C#
+### Object Oriented Programming with C#
 This is a foundation credential that prepares holders to undertake non-production-ready software development projects.

 ## Outcome
-To earn this [Verifiable Credential](../index) you must be able to write basic code with C#.
+To earn this [Verifiable Credential](../index) you must be able to write Object Oriented Programming (OOP) code with C#.

 ## Skill Requirements
 You must be able to :
-- Write basic code using **types**
-- Write basic code using **statements**
+- Write ted Programming (OOP) code using C#

 ## Knowledge Requirements
 You must know and understand :

-- C# Types :
-    - string
-    - int
-    - decimal
-    - double
+- Classes
-    - long
+- Objects
-    - bool
+- Methods
-    - DateTime
+- Inheritance

-- Arrays
+- Abstract Class

-- C# Statements :
-    - if – else
-    - do - while
-    - for
+- Interfaces
-    - foreach
+- Static Classes

 ## Evidence Requirements